Explained: What is the US Global Gag Rule?

 Even when the Global Gag Rule is repealed by Democratic presidents, it takes time to repair the damage done: to re-open closed programmes, re-forge partnerships, and get services up and running.

-In January 2021, Joe Biden repealed the Global Gag Rule to protect global access to reproductive healthcare.
+In January 2021, Joe Biden repealed the Global Gag Rule to protect access to reproductive healthcare.
 But with the closures of services and funding shortfalls already experienced, its damaging effects continue to reverberate.

-Recently our partners at the Guttmacher Institute published a first-of-its-kind study, developed with insights from MSI’s programmes, revealing the Global Gag Rule disrupted critical health services in Uganda and Ethiopia.
+Recently our partners at the Guttmacher Institute published a first-of-its-kind study, developed with insights from MSI’s programmes, revealing the Gag Rule disrupted critical health services in Uganda and Ethiopia.
 It stalled and reversed progress in reproductive health, with long-term harms to women’s and girls’ ability to make decisions about their own bodies and healthcare.

-No matter what happens, MSI will continue to fight for and provide abortion care across the world.
+MSI will continue to fight for and provide abortion care across the world.

 Untitled design (8)